-There are three basic adoption paths your school can take.
+There are three basic course material adoption paths your school can take.

 - The on-time adoption (mid-April): The bookstore receives a requisition and determines how many books will be needed.
 It will find the required number of books between buyback and from a wholesaler, eliminating the need to purchase expensive new copies